What Is (and Isn’t) a Healthy Relationship with Food

 Nourishing and supportive

 You choose foods that meet your body’s needs for energy and nourishment most of the time.
-That doesn’t mean every bite has to be “perfectly nutritious,” but overall your eating patterns feel like they’re taking care of your body rather than depleting it.
+That doesn’t mean every bite has to be “perfectly nutritious,” but overall your eating patterns feel supportive, and like they are taking care of your body rather than depleting it.

 Flexible